-Join Peggy Fisher for an in-depth discussion in this video Discrete math for programming, part of Foundations of Programming: Discrete Mathematics.
+Join Peggy Fisher for an in-depth discussion in this video Discrete math for programming, part of Programming Foundations: Discrete Mathematics.

 - [Voiceover] Discrete math is a very important concept…in the foundation of programming.…Computers operate in a very discrete manner.…When we program, it doesn't matter…what language we start with.…Eventually our code is translated into machine language…or a series of binary bits and bytes…that the computer can understand.…A bit consists of a value of zero or one.…This is also the value of Boolean operators,…true or false.…They're stored as zero or one.…